Euclideon/vaultclient/docs/Vault-Client-Quick-Start.md

 - [**Contact Us**](#contact-us)
 - [**Special Acknowledgements**](#special-acknowledgements)

-## Quick-Start Guide for Euclideon Vault Client
+## Quick-Start Guide for Euclideon Vault Client for Earth subscribers
-This Quick-start guide provides the information you need to start using Euclideon's Vault Client application.
+This Quick-start guide provides the information that Earth subscribers need to start using Euclideon's Vault Client application.
 Before starting, please ensure you received an email from Euclideon with a software download link and login credentials.
 If you have any questions or suggestions, please contact Euclideon at <info@euclideon.com> or go to <https://www.euclideon.com/> to access our online support.

 Refer to the [**Euclideon Vault Client User Guide**](./UserGuide.md) for detailed coverage of the Euclideon Vault Client interface.